 In most cases, you will be awake during the surgery.
 The doctor will put medicine in your eye to numb the area.
 You may also get medicine to help you relax.
 Or you may get it to make you sleep during the surgery.

 Surgical tools are used to keep your eye open.
 You may feel some pressure in your eye.
 The doctor makes a small cut (incision) in your cornea.
 Then he or she removes the unhealthy part of your cornea.
-Next, the doctor places healthy tissue over your eye.
+Next, the doctor places healthy tissue inside your eye.
 An air bubble is used to hold the new tissue in place.

 After the surgery, you will also need to wear an eye shield overnight.
 Then you will need to wear a clear eye shield or glasses to protect your eye.
 You'll use this until the eye has healed.

-stressful.
+Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E767 in the search box to learn more about "Corneal Transplant (Partial Thickness): Before Your Surgery."
+Enter E767 in the search box to learn more about "Corneal Transplant (Partial Thickness): Before Your Surgery".

-Current as of:
+Current as of: October 12, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.